-One of the most significant types of injury is any wound to the head.
+One of the most significant types of injury is any wound to the head, something that can be avoided or at least decreased with the right catcher’s mask and helmet as well as other protective gear.
 Anything that will damage your brain is highly dangerous and can cause permanent complications.

 This is why sports safety is crucial.
 Even something as simple as wearing a helmet while riding a bike halves the risk of a serious head injury.